• Netizen: October 2023 Vulnerability Review

 https://www.netizen.net/contact

-The Scope of the Prompt Injection Vulnerability
+Exploitation of the Vulnerability

 Conclusion